-Identification of children with special educational needs will be undertaken by all staff through the Senco and the appropriate records and forms will be maintained.
-Records will be developed through a process of continuous assessment by the class teacher or as a result of standardised tests of educational achievement administered by the class teacher or the special educational needs teacher together with end of Key Stage attainment tests.
+Identification of children with special educational needs will be undertaken by all staff through the SENDCo and the appropriate records and forms will be maintained.
+Records will be developed through a process of continuous assessment by the class teacher or as a result of standardised tests of educational achievement together with end of Key Stage attainment tests.